devlongs/casper-ffg/README.md

 1. Clone the repository
 2. Navigate to the project directory
 3. Run `go mod tidy` to ensure all dependencies are correctly managed
-4. Run the simulation with `go run cmd/simulator/main.go`
+4. Run the simulations with `go run cmd/simulator/main.go`

 ## Running Tests